google-research/federated/large_cohort/README.md

 experiments.

 *   `--rounds_to_double_cohort`: Set to a positive number `x` to use dynamic cohort sizes.
-The cohort size will value every `x` rounds.
+The cohort size will double every `x` rounds (up to a maximum value of the number of clients in the training dataset).
 *   `--clipping`: Set to `False` to turn adaptive clipping off.
 *   `--scaling`: Can be one of `constant`, `sqrt`, and `linear`.
 Set to `constant` by default.
 Use `sqrt` or `linear` to perform server learning